junlico/fork-pthread-example/README.md

 # fork-pthread-example
-In this project, your job is to understand how to create processes and threads and use multiple processes and threads to process multiple data in parallel.

 1. ./data/: This directory includes csv files for input data
 2. ./output/: This directory is for output data
 3. main.cpp: This is a top file for this project